FAQ

 - Sound system, timelapse integration, label printing, exclude objects

-- ~13MB RAM — designed for embedded displays, no desktop required
+- ~15MB RAM on embedded targets — designed for the modest hardware most people already own, no desktop required

 Which printers are supported?